Last updated: 23 November 2023

 The BCA should inform the employee or contractor about the system and train them to support compliance (or otherwise initiate appropriate action).

-A BCA’s consistent and effective implementation of regulation 17 should enable it to take follow up action where an employee or contractor has not complied with the BCA’s quality assurance system.
+A BCA's consistent and effective implementation of regulation 17 should enable it to take follow up action where an employee or contractor has not complied with either the BCA's quality assurance system or the contractor's own quality assurance system.

 Contractors using their own policies, procedures and systems